SENTENCED TO 8 MONTHS IN PRISON

 On 15 December, when she was 16, Ahed Tamimi and her family were protesting against Trump’s decision to recognize Jerusalem as the capital of Israel.
 In a horrifying turn of events, Ahed’s 14-year-old cousin, Mohammed, was shot in the head at close range by an Israeli soldier.
 He required intensive surgery, where part of his skull was removed, in order to dislodge the rubber bullet.

 Later that day, Ahed also came face to face with Israeli soldiers, when they entered the yard of her family’s house.
 In a video posted to social media, an unarmed Ahed is shown slapping, shoving and kicking two armed Israeli soldiers who are wearing protective gear.
 It was clear she posed no actual threat to them – as they lightly swatted her advances away.
-But now she could face up to 10 years in prison - a punishment which is blatantly disproportionate.
+But now she has been sentenced to 8 months in prison - a punishment which is blatantly disproportionate.

 PALESTINIAN CHILDREN ARE IN